 Composite safety toes are not conductive, so you may consider getting safety EH boots with a composite safety cap, just to stay on the safe side.

 When to use non-conductive, antistatic and conductive footwear?

 You should choose the proper type of safety EH rated boots, depending on the specific trade you are in and the specific work conditions and possible risks you face at your job.

 The three main type of protective footwear for electricians are all designed and made to provide protection from specific electric-related risks.
 Understanding the difference between them is crucial for ones safety.

-Conductive safety boots.
-These boots are suitable for workers who handle volatile or explosive materials, and who are at risk of getting static electricity in the body and igniting these materials.
+- Conductive safety boots.
+These are suitable for workers who handle volatile or explosive materials, and who are at risk of getting static electricity in the body and igniting these materials.
 Conductive footwear is made of materials which have no electrical resistance.
-These types of boots are often called “static dissipating” as they actually dissipate the accumulated static electricity form the body to the ground and thus reduce the risk of dangerous electrical sparks which can cause an ignition fire and other damage and harm.
+This type is often called “static dissipating” as they it actually dissipates the accumulated static electricity form the body to the ground and thus reduce the risk of dangerous electrical sparks which can cause an ignition fire and other damage and harm.
 These boots provide no EH protection from coming into contact with live electricity tough, so make sure you consider which type of safety footwear you need for your specific job carefully.